-The high success rates with DAA regimens in adults with chronic HCV infection are increasingly being replicated in the pediatric population.
-Interferon and ribavirin exert general and pediatric-specific toxicities (eg, temporary growth impairment) that do not occur with DAA regimens.
-Additionally, interferon-based regimens have limited success in children and adolescents with genotype 1 or 4.
-Promising early and emerging clinical trial data evaluating DAA regimens in children and adolescents usher in the opportunity to expand use of these safe, well-tolerated, efficacious HCV therapies in the pediatric population.
+The high success rates with DAA regimens in adults with chronic HCV infection have been replicated in the pediatric population.
+Clinical trial data evaluating DAA regimens in children and adolescents have allowed expanded use of these safe, well-tolerated, efficacious HCV therapies in the pediatric population.

 Treatment of children as young as 12 years is predicted to be very cost-effective with currently approved DAA regimens as well as those in clinical trials (Nguyen, 2019b).
 Another cost-utility analysis compared DAA treatment at age 6 versus delaying treatment until age 18.
 The researchers reported the incremental cost-utility ratio for early vs delayed DAA therapy was <\$12,000 per QALY gained.
 They concluded that treatment during early childhood is cost-effective and delaying therapy until early adulthood may result in increased lifetime risk of complications of late-stage liver disease (Greenway, 2019).
-FDA-approved DAA regimens are available for children aged 3 to <18 years with genotype 1, 4, 5 or 6 infection and for children aged 6 to <18 years with any HCV genotype.
+FDA-approved DAA regimens are available for children aged 3 to <18 years with any genotype of HCV.

-Children and adolescents with HCV require counselling and education to understand the risk of transmission, measures to protect themselves and others and disclosure related issues.
+Children and adolescents with HCV require counselling and education to understand the risk of transmission, measures to protect themselves and others and disclosure-related issues.